Conservation Lower Zambezi

 Based just outside the Lower Zambezi National Park, Conservation Lower Zambezi was established in 1995 to protect the environment an maintain it as an asset for the people of Zambia.
 It plays an important role in preserving wildlife by darting and treating injured wildlife.
 Conservation Lower Zambezi is a non-governmental organisation that helps protect the environment of Lower Zambezi and also runs an environmental education program for the local community.

-Charity in Lower Zambezi National Park, Zambia
+Charities, trusts and societies in Lower Zambezi National Park, Zambia

 - Provides logistical support to ZAWA